2i2c-org/infrastructure/docs/howto/features/binderhub-ui.md

 ## Important architectural decisions made

-1. **Two separate domains, one for binderhub UI and one for the jupyterhub**
+1. **Two separate domains, one for binderhub UI and one for JupyterHub** Keeping them separate will help with having clean and correct sharing URLs without having them be based off the `hub/services/:name` path.

-1. **A logged out homepage, and a logged-in homepage**
+1. **A logged out homepage, and a logged-in homepage** See https://github.com/2i2c-org/infrastructure/issues/4168 for context on this decision

+## Initial hub setup

+Follow the steps in the [Initial Hub setup](hub-deployment-guide:runbooks:phase3.1) guide to get started on a very basic hub setup or copy-paste the configuration of a similar hub, then follow the steps below.

 ## Setup jupyterhub.custom config

 Under `jupyterhub.custom` there are a few configuration options that need to be set in the following way:

 1. disable the `jupyterhub-configurator`
-1. enable the `binderhubUI`, which will in turn allow us to convert JupyterHub container spawners into BinderHub spawners
+1. enable the `binderhubUI`, which will in turn enable the hub to use [BinderSpawnerMixin](https://github.com/jupyterhub/binderhub/blob/bd297b2c3f713cf46b0b22cfabc86d8140bbed41/helm-chart/binderhub/values.yaml#L115-L207) that allows converting JupyterHub container spawners into BinderHub spawners
 1. use a simpler landing page, i.e. the page where users land to login into the hub before actually seeing the binderhub UI.
 This is done by having the hub track the `no-homepage-subsections` branch of the default homepage repo
 1. disable `singleuserAdmin.extraVolumeMounts` (no persistent storage so these don't make sense)